 GHG emissions in 2010 totaled 155.6 million CO2-equivalent tons (CO2-e).
 Between 2005 and 2010, GHG emissions from Minnesota declined by 5 million CO2-e, or about 3 percent, with the most significant reductions coming from electric power utilities and transportation energy use.
 The full report contains more detail.

 Greenhouse gas emissions by economic sector

-Emissions are grouped in the agricultural, commercial, electric generation, industrial, residential, transportation, and waste sectors, and into major activity groups by energy use and fuel production, agricultural process, industrial process, and waste management emissions.
+Emissions are grouped by sector (agricultural, commercial, electric generation, industrial, residential, transportation, and waste) and into major activity groups (energy use and fuel production, agricultural process, industrial process, and waste management emissions).

 Greenhouse gas emissions from Minnesota by economic sector: 1970-2010